Program overview

 Program Overview

 Humber’s Graduate Certificate in Teaching English as a Second Language (TESL) is designed to cultivate confident and knowledgeable educators who are well-versed in the best practices for teaching English as a second language (ESL).
 The program features an innovative curriculum that incorporates the latest ESL teaching methodologies and assessment systems, including the Canadian Language Benchmarks (CLB).
-Students will delve into various theoretical issues surrounding adult second language acquisition, learning theories, grammar, linguistics, and the integration of technology in language teaching.
-A significant aspect of the program is the opportunity for students to apply their learning through classroom observations and practice teaching during the practicum, ensuring they gain practical experience alongside theoretical knowledge.
+Students will delve into various theoretical issues surrounding adult second language acquisition, learning theories, grammar, and linguistics.
+The program also emphasizes the integration of technology in language teaching and portfolio-based language assessment (PBLA).
+A key component of the program is the practicum, where students can apply their learning through classroom observations and practice teaching, guided by experienced faculty members who are dedicated professionals in the field.

 Program Structure

 The Graduate Certificate in Teaching English as a Second Language (TESL) program is structured to be completed in 2 semesters.
-The program offers a variety of delivery options to accommodate different learning preferences, including:
+This program offers a flexible learning environment with various delivery options, including:

 • In-Person Classes